Outdoor Safety Tips for Children

 Even when you put every possible blockade or rule into place, injuries can still happen.
 Kids get out of the gate.
 They run into traffic, electrical cords get frayed and then touched.
 These injuries can become very serious, and while it is painful to know that your child sustained injuries, it is wonderful to know that these deadly situations didn’t result in fatalities.

-After any type of outdoor injury, contact Hare Wynn to get help in determining if there are any options available to your family for getting financial help to cover medical losses.
+After any type of outdoor injury, contact Hare, Wynn, Newell & Newton to get help in determining if there are any options available to your family for getting financial help to cover medical losses.
 In some instances, it’s possible that the victim or their guardians could recover pain and suffering when handling particularly unsettling injuries.
-Make sure to contact Hare Wynn and speak with one of our Birmingham personal injury attorneys as soon as possible.
+Make sure to contact Hare, Wynn, Newell & Newton and speak with one of our Birmingham personal injury attorneys as soon as possible.